Poetry in Rusthall

-SUMMER EVENING OF POETRY IN RUSTHALL Friday, 4th July - 6.45pm
+SUMMER EVENING OF POETRY IN RUSTHALL Friday, 4th July St Paul’s Church Centre

-The Kent and Sussex Poetry Society have invited a fantastic line up of poets to read and speak about their work in a special free event to be held in the heart of the village.
+The Kent and Sussex Poetry Society had a fantastic line up of poets to read and speak about their work in a special free event held in the heart of the village.

-The event, which is part of the celebrations of St Paul’s 175th anniversary, will feature Rusthall’s very own acclaimed poet, Jess Mookherjee, along with writer, performer and poet David Smith from Tunbridge Wells, prize nominated poet Mims Sully, and Tunbridge Wells born Susan Wicks, who's first book "Singing Under Water", won the Aldeburgh Poetry Festival Prize.
+The event, which was part of the celebrations of St Paul’s 175th anniversary, featured Rusthall’s very own acclaimed poet, Jess Mookherjee, along with writer, performer and poet David Smith from Tunbridge Wells, prize nominated poet Mims Sully, and Tunbridge Wells born Susan Wicks, who's first book "Singing Under Water", won the Aldeburgh Poetry Festival Prize.

 Poetry is enjoying a real renaissance, with work regularly commissioned for national events and even used in mainstream advertising.
 The Kent and Sussex Poetry Society was founded in 1946 by Vita Sackville-West, the famous writer and gardener who created the beautiful grounds at Sissinghurst Castle in Kent and was twice winner of The Hawthornden Prize, one of Britain’s oldest literary awards.